heartsucker/node-deb/README.md

 `node-deb` can Debian-package itself.
 Just run `npm run node-deb`.

 More complete examples can be found by looking at `test.sh` and the corresponding projects in the `test` directory.

+### Options

+This section incldues addtional details about the more advanced functionality of `node-deb`

+#### `--install-strategy`

+The install strategy determines how dependencies in `node_modules` are included in the final Debian package.

+- `auto`: This attempts to take a minimal subset of package from the `node_modules` director using `npm ls --prod`.
+If this is not possible, it falls back to the `copy` method.
+On install, if `node_modules` is present, it runs `npm rebuild --prod`.
+If `node_modules` is not present, it runs `npm install --prod`.
+If `npm` is not present, it issues a warning that dependencies may be missing and continues with the Debian package installation.
+- `copy`: This runs a blind `cp -rf` on the `node_modules` directory and includes everything in the Debian package.
+  No actions are taking during package installation.
+- `npm-install`: This option does not include the `node_module` in the Debian package and runs `npm install --production` as part of the `postinst` maintater script.

 ## Requirements
 - `dpkg`